 The goals of our Advisory Program are:

-- to encourage community building among students and with teachers and staff, thereby increasing appropriate behaviors, and
+- to encourage community building among students and with teachers and staff, thereby increasing appropriate behaviors

 - to provide service opportunities to students.

 Encouraging a sense of belonging and respect is an important part of our Advisory Program.
-The service focus in small group advisory sessions allows students and teachers to work together on a service project.
-In addition, the program encourages students to have a positive spirit about the school community and make appropriate decisions.
+The program encourages students to have a positive spirit about the school community and make appropriate decisions.
 Finally, students will participate in assemblies addressing a variety of middle school emotional and behavioral needs.

 Springfield Township Schools offer a varied athletic program as members of the Pennsylvania Interscholastic Athletic Association (PIAA) and is in District One.
 Springfield competes as a member of the Suburban One League.